sewen007/hoiltr/README.md

 # Split the Dataset (into train and test
 Split()

-# Infer demographic information using the test split for case studies
+# Infer demographic information using the test split for case studies.
+Refer to license agreements for the APIs used.
+API keys are required.
+# Add keys to settings.json.
+You may use multiple APIs for the BTN API(comma separated)
 BehindTheName()
 NameSor()
 GenderAPI()

 # Simulate errors in inferred demographic information for controlled studies for 5 seeds
-VariantSplit()
+for flip_choice in flip_choices:
+    for seed in seeds:
+        if flip_choice != "CaseStudies":
+            VariantSplit(flip_choice, seed)

 # Train the model using the train split.
 # The model is trained using the inferred demographic information